Kristina01111000/Drws_site/README.md

 - check that contact page works -> it gets sent to administrator email, image + frowarded email to him
 - ein done? nope
 - look on pages every so often, wrong link on the personal page
-- make lesson 2 quiz
+- make lesson 2 quiz -> where are the lesson videos stored

 - look for likert scale plugins, he wants it for site, get prices, try to get singular likert scale plugin, not a grouping of it and other stuff